 Travelling to India for the first time?
 Here’s 10 things you have to know

-You can never really be fully prepared for India, but you’ve got to at least try.
+Is this your first time travelling to India?
+Honestly, you can never really be fully prepared for India, but you’ve got to at least try.

-Basic English is widely spoken, particularly in metros:
+Basic English is widely spoken, particularly in metros

 An after-effect of colonialism, English is still the de-facto national language.
 That doesn’t mean everyone can speak it, or speak it well, but you’ll be surprised how many can.
 So don’t worry too much about communication.
 Street names, important signs and public transport messages are all written in English as well as the state language.

-Always eat hot food:
+Always eat hot food

 It’s an easy trick to avoid literally throwing your holiday down the toilet.
 Stay away from salads and juices completely.
 Make sure your food is freshly cooked and served piping hot.

-Don’t settle for any price you’re not comfortable with:
+Don’t settle for any price you’re not comfortable with

 You’ve probably heard that India is a bargain heaven.
 Alternately, that shopkeepers will consistently rip you off when they realise you’re a foreigner.
 Bargaining can be a sensitive business, so always look out for a fixed price sign before you start anything.
 If you do feel like you’re getting ripped off and the seller is refusing to bring down their price, it’s best to just walk away.
 There’s no point in risking offence.

-People are friendlier than they look:
+People are friendlier than they look

 Especially in the metros, everyone may seem completely absorbed in their own lives, but they will always help you if you just ask.
-Taxi drivers and keepers of tiny cigarette shops on street corners moonlight as bottomless sources of information, so always try there first.
+Taxi drivers and keepers of tiny cigarette shops on street corners serve as bottomless sources of information, so always try there first.

 You’ll never hear this enough.
 Throwing on an extra dupatta over your outfit won’t camouflage you completely, but it will help with the blending in.
 This doesn’t mean you have to only wear Indian clothes, just cover your legs at the temple and save the booty shorts for the club.

-Beware the scamsters:
+Beware the scamsters

 Delhi is crazy chaotic and full of scams, so are Agra and Jaipur.
 Familiarize yourself with them before you leave.

-India is not all elephants and snake charmers:
+India is not all elephants and snake charmers

 There’s even gourmet restaurants and hi-tech amusement parks.
 That said, if you really want to relive the 60s, we can always get you a slot at Elefantastic.